Nursing – Accelerated

 Accelerated Track

 Applicants who need to complete general education courses have the opportunity to complete those courses during the program of study.
-General education course(s) are offered through Geneva College – Portage division.
+General education course(s) are offered through University of Arkansas-Pulaski Technical College.

 Admission Requirements